create3000/x_ite/docs/_posts/getting-started.md

 ### timings

 A Boolean value (`true` or `false`) to indicate whether the Timings Panel should be displayed.
-The default value for the *timings* attribute is restored from the previous session.
+The default value for the *timings* attribute is restored from the previous session, otherwise it is `false`.

 ### url